 Our silversmiths are experts at many traditional styles of finishing, such as squaw-wrap and custom silver cones.
 We can replace worn nylon string with stainless steel wire, braided foxtail wire, or chain.
 Do not wait until it breaks; send your necklace to us for proper conservatory treatment.
 Sorry, but we do not restring liquid silver.

-Email pictures of your items for an estimate on repair prices.
+Email pictures of your items for an estimate on repair prices and send your Native American jewelry for repairs and restoration.

-When it comes to cleaning your sterling silver jewelry, particularly when it is set with the semiprecious stones often used in Native American jewelry, prevention is the best policy.
+When it comes to cleaning your sterling silver Native American jewelry, particularly when it is set with the semiprecious stones often used in Native American jewelry, prevention is the best policy.

 The safest way to clean sterling silver jewelry is to use a soft cloth or glove that has been specifically treated to remove tarnish and grime.
 We use, sell, and recommend the Rich Glo Silver Jewelry Polishing Glove in our store.
 We advise that you never dip your jewelry into any kind of cleaner, or allow wet or spray cleaners to come in direct contact with your jewelry.